osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

 ---
 title: Quickstart
 description: |
     Ready to get started?
-See oso in action, and walk through our quick tutorial for adding authorization to a simple web server.
+See Oso in action, and walk through our quick tutorial for adding authorization to a simple web server.
 weight: 1
 ---

-## oso in 5 minutes
+## Oso in 5 minutes

-oso helps developers build authorization into their applications.
-If you’ve never used oso before and want to see it in action, this guide is for you.
+Oso helps developers build authorization into their applications.
+If you’ve never used Oso before and want to see it in action, this guide is for you.
-We’re going to walk through how to use oso to add authorization to a simple web server.
+We’re going to walk through how to use Oso to add authorization to a simple web server.

 {{< callout "Try it!" "green" >}}